Gliner Vacuum, Self-consistent Theory of Ruppeiner Geometry for Regular Black Holes: Introduction

-In this work we persist in adopting the Hawking temperature formula and maintain both the entropy/area law and the 1LT unbroken by applying the radial pressure of Gliner vacuum \cite{Gliner:1966,Ansoldi:2008jw} as RBH's pressure.
-Due to the pressure of Gliner vacuum, we can remove the deformations \cite{Azreg-Ainou:2014twa} in the 1LM for RBHs.
+Due to the pressure of the Gliner vacuum, we can remove the deformations \cite{Ma:2014qma,Azreg-Ainou:2014twa} in the 1LM for RBHs.
 In other words, the deformation related to $M$ will be absorbed into enthalpy or internal energy, and the other deformations corresponding to the parameters rather than $M$ constitute a natural $V$-$P$ term.
-For RBHs this procedure not only offers a solution to reconstruct the 1LT, consequently a self-consistent theory of Ruppeiner geometry, but also provides a new insight into the 1LT related research topics, like the superradiance and area spectrum mentioned above.
+For RBHs this procedure not only offers a solution to reconstruct the 1LT, consequently a self-consistent theory of Ruppeiner geometry, but also provides new insight into the 1LT related research topics, like the superradiance and area spectrum mentioned above.

 This paper is organized as follows.
-In Sec.\ \ref{sec:regular-bhs}, we analyze the RBHs with a spherical symmetry and a single shape function in terms of Ricci decomposition.
+In Sec.\ \ref{sec:regular-bhs}, we analyze the RBHs with spherical symmetry and a single shape function in terms of Ricci decomposition.
 Next, we examine in Sec.\ \ref{sec:anomaly} the deformations of the first law of mechanics in the RBHs.
-We discuss in Sec.\ \ref{sec:pressure} how to remove the deformations in the first law of mechanics for some known RBHs in the view of Gliner vacuum.
-In Sec.\ \ref{sec:ruppeiner} we establish a self-consistent theory of Ruppeiner geometry for the RBHs with a spherical symmetry and a single shape function in accordance with a well-defined 1LT.
-The results show that all the RHBs are of attractive interaction.
-It is known that the matters generating the RBHs violate the strong energy condition (SEC) around the centre, i.e., they have repulsive interaction.
-Therefore, we try in Sec.\ \ref{sec:strong-energy} to provide an explanation in terms of the SEC on how the matters with repulsive interaction create the RBHs with attractive interaction.
+We discuss in Sec.\ \ref{sec:pressure} how to remove the deformations in the first law of mechanics for some known RBHs in the view of the Gliner vacuum.
+In Sec.\ \ref{sec:ruppeiner} we establish a self-consistent theory of Ruppeiner geometry for the RBHs with spherical symmetry and a single shape function by a well-defined 1LT.
+The results show that all the RBHs are of attractive interaction.
+It is known that the matters generating the RBHs violate the strong energy condition (SEC) around the center, i.e., they have repulsive interactions.
+Therefore, we try in Sec.\ \ref{sec:strong-energy} to explain in terms of the SEC on how the matters with repulsive interaction create the RBHs with attractive interaction.
+To give a more intuitive illustration of the interaction structure of RBHs, in Sec.\ \ref{sec:RN-RBH} we compare them with Reissner-Nordstr\"om black hole (RN BH) by considering the Raychaudhuri equation.
 Finally, we give our summary in Sec.\ \ref{sec:summary}.